Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 fn main():
     _ = sum(1, 2).
-   varz = sum(1, 2)
+    var z = sum(1, 2)
     print(z)    # => 3
 ```

+x and y are called *positional-only arguments*.
+This means that when calling the function, the order in which values are passed matters: x gets the value 1 and y the value 2.
-Change `let z = sum(1, 2)` to just `sum(1, 2)`.
+Change `var z = sum(1, 2)` to just `sum(1, 2)`.
 Now you don't use the return value of a function, so you get a  `warning: 'Int' value is unused`.
 You can print out the return value, or just discard the value with _ = sum(1, 2). `_ =` is called the *discard pattern*, and can be used for just that, to indicate that you receive the returned value, but that you don't want to use it.
-Note: You can force Mojo to keep a value alive up to a certain point by assigning the value to the _ “discard” pattern at the point where it’s okay to destroy it (see https://docs.modular.com/mojo/manual/lifecycle/death.html)
+>Note: You can force Mojo to keep a value alive up to a certain point by assigning the value to the _ "discard" pattern at the point where it's okay to destroy it (see https://docs.modular.com/mojo/manual/lifecycle/death.html)

 If a function has no return value (example ??), you could write this as `-> None`.
-In normal cases you can leave this out, and the compiler will understand this.
+In normal cases you can leave this out.
 But if you need to write the function type (as in higher order functions), writing `-> None` is needed.

 By default, a function cannot modify its arguments values.
 They are immutable (read-only) references.